trixi-framework/Smesh.jl/README.md

 julia> import Pkg; Pkg.add("https://github.com/trixi-framework/Smesh.jl")
 ```

-To make use of the local smesh build, you need to tell Smesh.jl where to find the library.
+By default, Smesh.jll uses pre-compiled binaries of the smesh package that will get
+automatically installed when obtaining Smesh.jl.
+However, you can also make use of a local
-For this, create a `LocalPreferences.toml` file next to your `Project.toml` for the project
+smesh build.
+For this, create a `LocalPreferences.toml` file next to your `Project.toml`
-in which you use Smesh.jl.
+for the project in which you use Smesh.jl.
 It should have the following content:

 * On Linux:
   ```toml